Bow String Material Comparison Guide at 60X Custom Strings

-Each bow string material is composed of various raw materials that give each one its own properties.
+Each bow string material begins with looking at the various raw materials that give each type of string its own properties.
 I’m no scientist and could really care less about blended/non blended or what grade Dyneema, Vectran, Gore and so on that goes into each material.
 I will be referring to some of this info for comparison later on though.

 BCY 452X has been around forever.
 It has proven itself time and time again.
 452X is the material that all others are compared to.
 It is EXTREMELY stable and gives good arrow speed.
 It is available in solid and speckled colors which is very nice for giving virtually unlimited color options for your custom bow string.
 The one drawback to 452X is that it is prone to fuzzing.
 This was addressed when BCY introduced the trophy material.